davidfeng88/CollisionViz/README.md

   }
 }
 ```
-2. To start the visualization, the control panel use `setInterval` to call `step` repeatedly.
+2. To start the visualization, `control panel` uses `setInterval` to call `step` repeatedly.
 Correspondingly, it calls `clearInterval` to stop the visualization.
-If the user click on the play button again, the visualization will resume from the `finish` time, i.e. when the visualization was stopped/paused.
+If the user clicks on the play button again, the visualization will resume from the `finish` time, i.e. when the visualization was stopped/paused.
-3. The map component receives the new `start` time and `finish` time, and it selected collisions happened in the time range.
+3. `Map` receives the new `start` time and `finish` time, and it selected collisions happened in the time range.
 ```javascript
 let collisionsArray = [];
 for (let time = start; time <= finish; time++) {